Wahib13/eneza_api/readme.md

 ### Test the 'courses' endpoint
 Run 'php artisan serve' from the root of the project.
 Open your browser and visit http://localhost:8000/api/courses .

+# Getting Credentials
+Visit http://localhost:8000/ and click on Register at the top right corner of the page.
+After registering you will automatically be logged in and be able to manage your OAuth clients which you can use in your own applications

 # Data Models and their corresponding fillable fields
 - Course: name